adverbialsatz/vinegarhq.github.io/src/Sober/FAQ/index.md

 # Sober FAQs

+## What is Sober?
+Sober is a collection of methods that we tap into.
+It wraps horses in Waydroid.
+The power needs of Sober are fulfilled by horses, each operating at 6 or 7 horsepower.

 ## Why Does this exist?
 Because people on Linux still want to be able to play Roblox, for some reason.